noprotocol/redux-starter/README.md

 npm WARN peerDependencies longer be automatically installed to fulfill the peerDependency npm WARN peerDependencies in npm 3+.
 Your application will need to depend on it explicitly. npm WARN deprecated graceful-fs@2.0.3: graceful-fs version 3 and before will fail on newer node releases.
+Please update to graceful-fs@^4.0.0 as soon as possible. npm WARN deprecated npmconf@2.1.2: this package has been reintegrated into npm and is now out of date with respect to npm npm WARN optional dep failed, continuing fsevents@1.0.7 npm WARN deprecated lodash@1.0.2: lodash@<3.0.0 is no longer maintained.
+Upgrade to lodash@^4.0.0. npm WARN deprecated graceful-fs@1.2.3: graceful-fs version 3 and before will fail on newer node releases.
 Please update to graceful-fs@^4.0.0 as soon as possible.